logseq/docs/pages/Flashcards.md

 type:: [[Feature]]
 platform:: [[All Platforms]]
+tags:: #Academic

 - ## What's a "card"?
   collapsed:: true
 	- A card is intended to be used as an aid in memorization.
 In logseq, it's just a block with either `#card` or `[[card]]`.
 It can have some [[Clozes]] too.
 		- For example, this block is a card:
-			- What does "Logseq" mean? #card #logseq card-last-interval:: 28.3 card-repeats:: 4 card-ease-factor:: 2.66
+			- What does "Logseq" mean? #card card-last-interval:: 28.3 card-repeats:: 4 card-ease-factor:: 2.66